Did you know that the world’s busiest suspension bridge is located in New York City?

 It wasn’t named this way initially though.
 During construction, the bridge was named the “Hudson River Bridge” or “Fort Lee Bridge.”
 The Port Authority of New York, who commissioned its construction and manages it, wanted to avoid contested names such as the Brooklyn Bridge or Manhattan Bridge, so sought to find its official name in 1931.

-The bridge is also commonly known as the as the GW Bridge, the GWB, the GW, or simply the George.
+The bridge is also commonly known as the GW Bridge, the GWB, the GW, or simply the George.

 3. It carries well over 100 million vehicles every year